1010todd/Galactic-War/README.md

 ![GWcap2](https://user-images.githubusercontent.com/19187937/152830096-35d610a9-1fde-46a0-b4b8-694035cab411.PNG)

 ## About
 This is a massive content mod about a war in another galaxy.
-While no storyline exists yet there is a large galaxy to explore, which is filled with various aliens that have different advancements and specializations.
+While no storyline exists yet, there is a large galaxy to explore, filled with various aliens that have different advancements and specializations.

 Currently the plugin consist of: